marty90/netlytics/README.md

     * Class Name: `algos.WHAT.WHAT`
     * Parameters:
         * CORES : Core Domains to measure.
-        * OW : Observation Windows for training, in milliseconds.
-Default 10000.
+        * OW : Observation Windows for training, in seconds.
+Default 10.
-        * GAP : Silent time for considering OW, in milliseconds.
-Default 10000.
+        * GAP : Silent time for considering OW, in seconds.
+Default 10.
-        * EW : Evaluation Window for classification, in milliseconds.
-Default 5000.
+        * EW : Evaluation Window for classification, in seconds.
+Default 5.
+        * MINFREQ : Minimum Frequency for a domain to remain in tha BoD.
+Default 0.05.
         * N_TOP : Truncate output list after N_TOP entries.
 Default 50.
      * Output: A single CSV file reporting the amount of traffic due to each core domain.
+* **PAIN: Passive Indicator**: PAIN (PAssive INdicator) is an automatic system to observe the performance of web pages at ISPs.
+It leverages passive flow-level and DNS measurements which are still available in the network despite the deployment of HTTPS.
+With unsupervised learning, PAIN automatically creates a model from the timeline of requests issued by browsers to render web pages, and uses it to analyze the web performance in real-time..
+The paper is available [here](http://porto.polito.it/2675141/2/ssl_qoe_tma_open.pdf).
+    * Input Data Table: Named Flows
+    * Class Name: `algos.pain.pain.Pain`
+    * Parameters:
+        * CORES : Core Domains to measure.
+        * GAP : Silent time for considering OW, in seconds.
+Default 10.
+        * EW : Evaluation Window for classification, in seconds.
+Default 30.
+        * MINFREQ : Minimum Frequency for a domain to remain in tha BoD.
+Default 0.25.
+        * N_CP : Number of CheckPoints for the model, default is 4.
+     * Output: A single CSV file reporting the an entry for each visit to a core domain, along with performance metrics.
 * **Contacted domains**: account the traffic generated on the network on a per domain fashion.
     * Input Data Table: Named Flows
     * Class Name: `algos.domain_traffic.DomainTraffic`